Spanish Finca

 Contemporary Adaptation

 We notice in some recent examples of fincas some pretty good of adaptive reuse, particularly in the Spanish mainland.
-For example, a traditional finca might be a main building, rectangular shaped, to which a tall cylindrical volume has been attached, the latter originally used as storage for grains or hay.
-For vacation architecture, a finca may be adapted, transforming the storage unit into a guest house.
+For example, a traditional finca might be a main building, rectangular shaped, to which a tall cylindrical volume has been attached.
+The extra volume was originally used as storage for grains or hay.
+Nowadays, we can drastically alter the Spanish Finca.
+Through adaptive reuse, architects transform parts of the finca into extra guesthouses.
 The result is surprising and unique.
-Fincas are usually positioned at top of a hill to better observe the entire estate.
-The tallest part of the finca, the converted silo, offers a vast perspective not only over the estate, but over the surroundings as well, many times even overlooking the Mediterranean coast.
+You can usually find Fincas at the top of a hill to better observe the entire estate.
+The tallest part of the finca is the the converted silo.
+It offers a vast perspective not only over the estate, but over the surroundings as well.
+The silo offers breathtaking views overlooking the Mediterranean coast.

 Finca as Vacation Architecture | sorinadumitru.com